pratimugale/PRUSS-Bindings/README.md

     * `example3-pwm/`: A PWM generator maximum frequency of about 1MHz.
     * `example4-analog-wave-gen/`: A PWM generator maximum frequency of about 1MHz.
     * `example5-multichannel-pwm/`: Multi-channel PWM based on the example given in PRU Cookbook - Accuracy needs to be improved.
-    * `example6-memory-debug/`: To read/write to PRU SRAM/DRAM using /dev/mem.
+    * `example6-memory-debug/`: To read/write to PRU SRAM/DRAM using /dev/mem and to demonstrate showRegs.
     * `example7-stepper-control/`: A library to accurately control stepper motors which are driven by the PRU.
     * `example8-multiple-assembly-calls/`: To demonstrate how to link together multiple .asm files and call them from the C-program.
 Control is passed back to the C-program by using **R3.w2**
     * `example9-multichannel-waveform-gen/`: Expanding example4 to upto 8-channels.